 The Boom in Private Credit

 Several factors contribute to the booming private credit market in Australia.
 First, the low-interest-rate environment following the global financial crisis has prompted investors to seek higher yields.
 As traditional fixed-income investments offer diminishing returns, private credit presents an attractive alternative, often yielding returns upwards of 8% to 10%.
 Second, the COVID-19 pandemic has reshaped the financial landscape, leading to increased demand for flexible financing solutions.
 Many businesses faced liquidity challenges during the pandemic and the quickest route to finance was private credit funds.
 This adaptability has solidified the role of private credit in the financing ecosystem.
+Additionally, small business loans through private credit have enabled numerous startups and smaller enterprises to thrive by offering them tailored, flexible financing solutions.

 Risks and Concerns